INSTRUCTIONS FOR USE

 - If the patient experiences any adverse events, such as pain or irritation, they should discontinue use and contact your practice immediately.

-- Final dentures come with a limited warranty, which may vary depending on the manufacturer.
+- Final dentures have a limited warranty, which may vary depending on the manufacturer.